 Before we get into the nitty-gritty details, it’s crucial to understand how video marketing can help you boost customer engagement in the first place.

 Well, videos are a robust medium that can deliver messages quickly and engagingly.
 It combines both visual and audio elements to grab customers’ attention faster and hold it.
-And in the digital world where customers are bombarded continuously with impersonal content, that such engaging content came through the whole affair like a breath of fresh air.
+And in the digital world where customers are bombarded continuously with impersonal content, such engaging content came through the whole affair like a breath of fresh air.

 Video is also an ideal medium for storytelling.
 It keeps customers entertained while at the same time they’re learning about your brand.
 What’s more, with an intriguing story, customers can also retain crucial information much better.